 Ovarian cysts are fluid-filled sacs within the ovary.

-Functional cysts: result from a disruption in the development of follicles or the corpus luteum; often resolve on their own
+Functional cysts result from a disruption in the development of follicles or the corpus luteum and often resolve on their own.

 - Follicular cyst of the ovary (most common ovarian mass in young women)

 - Corpus luteum cyst

 - Often multiple cysts that typically develop bilaterally

 - Result from exaggerated stimulation of the theca interna cells of the ovarian follicles due to excessive amounts of circulating gonadotropins such as β-hCG